campbell-r-e/CS495-Baseline-campbell.reed/about-me.md

     #What programming languages have you used?
     I have mainly used Java and javasript/Typescript with little c and Python.

     #Did you code mostly in classes, internships, real jobs, or personal projects?
-Put example projects and what did you do.
     I primarly have programmed in classes with a couple of personal projects.
 One project i worked on was a java gui/command line weather application.I also started reworking an old Java Ham radio Logbook app called JAlog and fixed some buggs as  well as tried to updated it to modern practices and i have it on my github.